RNA-Seq Data Analysis Workflow: A Step-by-Step Guide

 Mapping

-Next, the reads obtained from the next-generation sequencer are mapped to a reference genome.
-Mapping refers to the analysis of finding the original location of a read in the reference genome.
-The results of the mapping are produced in a format known as a BAM file.
-Thus, mapping can be described as the analysis that takes FASTQ files and a reference genome as inputs and produces a BAM file.
+Next, the sequenced reads are mapped (aligned) to a reference genome.
+Mapping is the process of finding where each read originated in the reference genome.
+The output is a BAM file.
+In other words, mapping takes FASTQ files and a reference genome as input and produces a BAM file.

-Commonly used software for mapping includes HISAT2, STAR, and Bowtie2.
+Popular mapping tools for RNA-Seq include HISAT2, STAR, and Bowtie2.

 Result of Mapping